PeskyPotato/RedditBots/README.md

 Grabs submission from a given subreddit over a fixed interval and tweets the set amount of posts.
 The tweets are recorded in a database to prevent tweeting duplicate posts.
 A delay is added to avoid spamming twitter.

+## WordOfTheDay
+Posts a selftext on the targeted subreddit with a word every day at a set time.

+## Other
+These are scripts in other repositories that I've worked with or created

+- [RedditImageBackup](https://github.com/LameLemon/RedditImageBackup) - Downloads images, gifs and text posts from Reddit and sorts them into folders